bredele/react-states-machine/README.md

 })
 ```

 A transition is a function used to pass props to your component and update it.
+This function can return any types as well as promises (transition is resolved with the promise).

 A transition is also useful to describe the passage to an other state.
 Here's an example:

 ```js
 machine({